WELCOME TO CHURCHILL LIBRARY!

 VSB Library (Destiny)

-YOU NEED: a go-card (SEE BELOW) to borrow materials; money to pay for printing or photocopying (25 cents a page); and a smile.
+YOU NEED: a go-card (SEE BELOW) to borrow materials; money to pay for printing or photocopying (25 cents a side); and a smile.

 PLEASE HONOUR OUR ONE MAJOR RULE: